PSY 121 participants are recruited through the department research participation system, SONA. You must use SONA to recruit subjects.

 If you are enrolled as a student in PSY 121, your account will be automatically created the first week of class.

-Information for Researchers about using PSY 121 subject pool
+Information for researchers using PSY 121 subject pool

 Any study posted on SONA should include the following information: